paulgclark/grc-install/README.md

 ```
 This will take a while, probably 30-60 minutes.
 If you want to tinker with
 the script before running, you can bump up the number of cores used in the
-make step to match your multi-core monster system (should you have one).
+make step to match your multi-core monster rig.

 ## Testing The Build
 You will need to open a new terminal window.
 Then type: